Algeria caught in quandary over Mali crisis

 Abdelkader Messahel, Algeria’s pointman for North African and African affairs, said after a trip to Mauritania, Mali and Niger last week that talks among Mali factions, including those demanding independence, should be encouraged.

-“But for organized crime and terrorism which is a threat to our countries, there is no room for negotiation,” he declared.
+“But for organised crime and terrorism which is a threat to our countries, there is no room for negotiation,” he declared.

 Lyes Boukraa, a security expert whose views usually reflect the Algerian government‘s, argued that combating terrorism requires good intelligence, rather than a heavy troop presence.